Trump's rocky start in the Middle East

 But several theories have since been floated.

 The Iraqi military on first inspection of the site thought that ISIS had detonated a large vehicle bomb.
-Then the head of the Iraqi Counterterrorism Unit in Mosul claimed that the US-led airstrike had hit the vehicle bomb, causing it to explode.
+Then the head of the Iraqi Counter-terrorism Unit in Mosul claimed that the US-led airstrike had hit the vehicle bomb, causing it to explode.

 Which version of events is true, if any, is still unknown, but the US and Iraq have both launched investigations into the incident.